 Things you should pack for your dog are:

-- Your pet’s regular food and treats.
+- Your pet’s regular food and treats (enough for the whole time away in case you cannot buy their normal food where you are travelling).
 Don’t forget a can opener if your dog eats tinned food.

-- Bedding and/or a travel crate to sleep in.
+- Comfortable bedding and/or a travel crate for them to sleep in.

 - Food and water bowls.
-Always carry enough bottles of fresh water in case you can’t find a tap.
+Always carry enough bottles of fresh water for the journey in case you can’t find safe water along the way.

 - Collar/harness and leash.